Executive dysfunction: Treatment

+Medication

+Methylphenidate- and amphetamine-based medications are first-line treatments for ADHD.
+On average, these stimulants are more effective at treating core ADHD symptoms including executive dysfunction than psychosocial treatment alone.
+Their efficacy treating ADHD is among the highest of any psychotropic medication treating any psychiatric condition.
+Treatment with methylphenidate or other ADHD medications reduces core ADHD symptoms equally well with or without psychosocial treatment.
+However, psychosocial treatment may confer other benefits.

 Psychosocial treatment

 Since 1997, there has been experimental and clinical practice of psychosocial treatment for adults with executive dysfunction, and particularly attention-deficit/hyperactivity disorder (ADHD).
 Psychosocial treatment addresses the many facets of executive difficulties, and as the name suggests, covers academic, occupational and social deficits.
 Psychosocial treatment facilitates marked improvements in major symptoms of executive dysfunction such as time management, organization and self-esteem.
 One kind of psychosocial treatment has been found to be particularly helpful, Behavioral Parent Training (BPT).
 Behavioral Parent Training (BPT) helps parents learn, through the help of a trained mental health professional, how to help their child behave better.
 This outlines proper use of reward and punishment with the child, mostly using methods of positive and negative reinforcement rather than punishment.
 For example, taking away a positive reinforcement such as praise, as opposed to adding a punishment.
 Psychosocial treatments are effective for adults with attention-deficit/hyperactivity disorder (ADHD) as well.
 One study shows that there are a number of useful psychosocial interventions that help adults with ADHD live better lives too.
 These included mindfulness training, cognitive based behavioral therapy, as well as education to help the participants recognize problem behaviors in their lives.